 This Brazilian YouTube channel that translates to “Did You Know?” posts videos of interesting trivia and facts from all over the globe.
 The logo is simple to the extreme but quite effective — just a question mark set on a bright yellow background.

-Even though it isn’t that creative or innovative, it serves the purposes of telling users what the channel is all about, while the contrast between the two colors makes the question mark symbol pop and stand out.
+Even though it isn’t that creative or innovative, it serves the purpose of telling users what the channel is all about, while the contrast between the two colors makes the question mark symbol pop and stand out.

 So, what’s the secret of these YouTube logos?
 Designs don’t have to be flashy and over-the-top to catch people’s attention.
 They just need to be an extension of your brand, a visual representation of what you stand for and what you do.